oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 There are three cross-device flow patterns for transferring the authorization request between the Initiating Device to the Authorization Device.

 - User-Transferred Session Data Pattern: In the first variant, the user initiates the authorization process with the authorization server by copying information from the initiating device to the authorization device, before authorizing an action.
 For example the user may read a code displayed on the initiating device and enter it on the authorization device, or they may scan a QR code displayed in the Initiating Device with the Authorization Device.
-- Client transferred: In the second variant, the OAuth client on the initiating device is responsible for initiating authorization on the authorization device via a backchannel with the authorization server.
+- Backchannel-Transferred Session Pattern: In the second variant, the OAuth client on the Initiating Device is responsible for transferring the session and initiating authorization on the Authorization Device via a backchannel with the Authorization Server.
+For example the user may attempt an online purchase on an Initiating Device (e.g. a personal computer) and receive an authorization request on their Authentication Device (e.g. mobile phone).
 - Hybrid: In the third variant, the OAuth client on the Initiating Device triggers the authorization request via a backchannel with the Authorization Server.
 An access code is displayed on the Authorization Device, which the user enters on the Initiating Device.

 ## User-Transferred Session Data Pattern